The Top 5 Benefits of Family Travel

-But what we have learned from our travels with Ernie and George is that there are a whole host of benefits that come with travelling as a family.
+But what we have learned from our travels with the kids is that there are a whole host of benefits that come with travelling as a family.

 Here are our top 5 benefits of family travel.